 1. Put a plan in place

-The first step is to create your written business plan and determine your “why”.
-Why are you starting your business?
-How will you measure what makes your side gig a success?
 Within the plan, map out your goals for growth, ideas for investments, strategy for how the business will operate, and how you will market your new adventure.
 Not only will a plan remind you of where you want the business to go and help hold yourself accountable, but it will serve as a good overview of what you already have, in terms of personnel, equipment, resources, etc.

 2. Proper certification

 To be taken seriously by customers, and in order to be recognized by the government, a business must obtain some sort of official certification.
-Go to the U.S. Small Business Association, or a city or state office, to obtain a business license or permit.
+Go to the Small Business Administration, or a city or state office, to obtain a business license or permit.
 Being officially licensed allows you to identify your business and gives you legal and safety protection from the law.
 Not being compliant with all the proper laws can leave any business, no matter how large or small it is, out on its own if something bad were to happen.

 3. Create a budget

-Before you can work on turning a profit, it is important to figure out where the money will come from to start the business, and where the money will go when it is up and running.
+Before you can work on creating profit, it is important to figure out where the money will come from to start the business, and where the money will go when it is up and running.
 In many cases, speaking with a banker or investment expert can be useful.
 They can advise on topics such as business loans and financial planning.
 Especially if finances aren't your expertise, talking with a specialist in the field will be important to ensure your success.

 4. Give it your all